As well as a general goals list & travel wishlist, I also keep an ongoing ‘Cornwall’ bucket list too.

 8. Take the ferry from Falmouth to St. Mawes

-I’ve done this before when I was a child but I would love to do it again, this time with N as I don’t believe he has ever done it.
+I’ve done this before when I was a child but I would love to do it again.
 It’s such a lovely day trip to do and it brings back memories of gift shop fudge and collecting shells on the beach at this tip of the Roseland.

 9. Visit Kynance Cove